vfeofanov/mantis/README.md

 ```bash
 poetry install
 ```
-If it doesn't work (for example, because of the CUDA version) you can try to re-generate the lock file:
+If it doesn't work for some reason you can try to re-generate the lock file:
 ```bash
 poetry lock
 poetry install